Who Is Zach Svajda? Meet the American Who Took a Set Off Novak Djokovic at the US Open

 “That match gave me a lot of confidence.
 I know now that if I play well, I can compete with anyone.”

-The Making of a Prodigy
+The Making of Someone Who Belongs

 “I started when I was two years old.
 I don’t even remember it.”